jenna-tb-ekwealor/academic-kickstart/content/projects/uvfield/index.md

 ---
-title: The effects of reduced UV on Syntrichia
+title: The effects of reduced UV on desert moss Syntrichia caninervis
 summary: Year-long UV reduction field experiment on *Syntrichia caninervis* in the Mojave Desert
 tags:
 - Field Work